-The integrated velocity profile corresponding to this model is calculated with the SKIRT code \citep{Camps2015, camps2020}, adopting a \texttt{ConicalShellGeometry} source with a \texttt{HubbleRadialVectorField}\footnote{In the context of this work, we implemented the Hubble flow vector field in SKIRT; see \url{https://skirt.ugent.be/skirt9/class_hubble_radial_vector_field.html}} velocity field.
-All model parameters are fixed to the optical [\ion{O}{iii}] model \citep{das_kinematics_2006}, except for $v_\text{max}$, which is varied between $2000$ and $18000~\text{km s}^{-1}$.
-The simulation results are converted into an \texttt{XSPEC} tabulated additive model, which can be directly fitted to the XRISM data.
+The integrated velocity profile corresponding to this model was calculated with the SKIRT code \citep{Camps2015, camps2020}, adopting a \texttt{ConicalShellGeometry} source with a \texttt{HubbleRadialVectorField}\footnote{In the context of this work, we implemented the Hubble flow vector field in SKIRT; see \url{https://skirt.ugent.be/skirt9/class_hubble_radial_vector_field.html}} velocity field.
+All model parameters were fixed to the optical [\ion{O}{iii}] model \citep{das_kinematics_2006}, except for $v_\text{max}$, which was varied between $2000$ and $18000~\text{km s}^{-1}$.
+The simulation results were converted into an \texttt{XSPEC} tabulated additive model, which can be directly fitted to the XRISM data.

 The best fit using this model is equivalent to the ones presented in Section~\ref{sec:ionized}, with $C=138/134$ d.o.f., and is shown in Fig.~\ref{NGC1068_FeXXV}.
-The free parameters are a \ion{Fe}{xxvi}/\ion{Fe}{xxv} ratio of $0.28\pm0.05$, a common shift of $460\pm90$ km s$^{-1}$ and a common $v_\text{max}=11\,000\pm1\,000$ km s$^{-1}$.
+The free parameters are a \ion{Fe}{xxvi}/\ion{Fe}{xxv} ratio of $0.28\pm0.05$, a common shift of $460\pm90$ km s$^{-1}$, and a common $v_\text{max}=11\,000\pm1\,000$ km s$^{-1}$.
 No improvement is found if we allow $v_\text{max}$ to be different for the two lines, while a marginal improvement ($\Delta C=5$ for 1 d.o.f. less) if the two velocity shifts are allowed to vary independently, with the velocity shift for \ion{Fe}{xxvi} being consistent with 0.
-We note that the derived $v_\text{max}$ is significantly larger than what found for the optical and the IR outflows.
+We note that the derived $v_\text{max}$ is significantly higher than that found for the optical and the IR outflows.